PHSL 506. Advanced Physiology and Pathophysiology for Nurse Anesthetist I. 5 Units.

 PHSL 526.
 Medical Physiology.
 7.5 Units.

-Supports the organ system curriculum in the first year.
-Examines the physiological function and regulation of major organ systems, as well as the integration and interaction of these systems with one another.
-Discussions include cardiovascular, respiratory, gastrointestinal, renal, endocrine, reproductive, and exercise physiology.
-Presents essential concepts at various levels of organization, ranging from cellular and molecular to tissue and organ system levels.
-Emphasizes mechanistic and integrative functions that enable adaption and survival in the face of changing needs and resources—a process accomplished through formal didactic instruction; self-directed learning activities; and laboratory sessions using student volunteers, simulation, and case studies.
+Examines the physiological function and regulation of major organ systems, and the integration and interaction of these systems with one another.
+Includes cardiovascular, respiratory, gastrointestinal, renal, endocrine, reproductive systems, and exercise physiology.
+Presents essential levels of organization from cellular and molecular to tissue and organ systems.
+Emphasizes mechanistic and integrative functions that enable adaption and survival in the face of changing needs and resources.

 PHSL 537.
 Neuroscience.
 4 Units.